Cannindah Resources (ASX:CAE) Volatility: 104.97% (As of Jun. 26, 2026)

 * For other sections: All numbers are in millions except for per share data, ratio, and percentage.
 All currency related amount are indicated in the company's associated stock exchange currency.

 Cannindah Resources Ltd is an Australia-based exploration and resource development company.
-It is engaged in mineral exploration, evaluation, and progressing the development of its various mineral projects.
-It focuses on copper and gold with projects based in Queensland, Australia.
-The company holds an interest in the Mount Cannindah copper-gold project.
-The Mount Cannindah copper-gold project is located to the south of Gladstone, Queensland.
-The company is also engaged in the Piccadilly project.
+The company is engaged in mineral exploration, evaluation, and progressing the development of its various mineral projects.
+The company focuses on copper and gold with projects based in Queensland, Australia.
+The company holds an interest in the Mount Cannindah copper-gold project, Piccadilly project, and others.